 Battle royale games are usually a little too stressful for social hangouts.
 And while Fall Guys will certainly have you shouting and at times swearing at the screen, that’s honestly where half of the fun is derived.
 You may rarely see your mates in the bouncing mob of 60 beans which start each run of this obstacle course gauntlet, but it remains a brilliant game to play as a group.

 Reach the finish line early and you can either hang around to hug your friends as they catch you up, or cross over and cheer them on while spectating.
 As more of your are eliminated each round, the surviving players will build up a cheerleader squad of spectators, chanting support and laughing at each mishap.
 It’s a glorious bout of mayhem and each run is short enough that being eliminated early doesn’t lead to distraction.
-The Season 3 update brings a host of festive-themed levels and outfits to the game, which will really help you get in the spirit of things as you tumble through each course.
+The latest season update brings a host of festival-themed levels and outfits to the game, along with a few PlayStation tie-ins like Aloy, Sackboy, and Jin Sakai.

 Digital board games